Charles Hamilton, 5th Earl of Abercorn1

 Colonel John Plumer married Mary Hale, daughter of William Hale.1

-Colonel John Plumer lived at Blakesware, Ware, Hertfordshire, England.1
+He lived at Blakesware, Ware, Hertfordshire, EnglandG.1

 Child of Colonel John Plumer and Mary Hale